sporkd/compass-html5-boilerplate/README.md

 but with all comments stripped out, and some additional rails stuff like csrf_meta_tags, flashes and the Rails jQuery driver.

-You can define your own Google Analytics Account ID and Google API Key in config/google.yml or as ENV variables.
-See code for comments.
+You can set your own Google Analytics Account ID and your Google API Key either as ENV variables, or inside config/google.yml.

 This extension has only been tested on Rails3.